Colusa County Truck Accident Lawyers

 Driver Fatigue

-Truck drivers often work extended hours with little rest to meet tight deadlines, leading to fatigue.
-Overworking impairs cognitive function and judgments, which may result in slow reaction times to sudden traffic events.
-They may even fall asleep at the wheel while driving, potentially causing severe accidents.
+Many truck drivers work extended hours with little rest to meet tight deadlines.
+Fatigue can impair cognitive function and judgment, leading to slower reaction times in response to sudden traffic events.
+They may also fall asleep at the wheel while driving, which can potentially cause accidents.

 Drug And Alcohol Use